-Usually closed to all traffic for half the year, & strictly off-limits to trucks or other large vehicles even in good weather, the eastern approach to Independence Pass has many small and three rather big switchbacks.
-Although the 2-lane road is in good condition, the ascent is steep and the going slow.
+Usually closed to all traffic for half the year, & strictly off-limits to trucks or other large vehicles even in good weather, the eastern approach to Independence Pass has many small and three rather large switchbacks.
+Although the 2-lane road is in good condition the ascent is steep and the going slow.
 However, eventually one reaches the apex, Independence Pass.

 Heading North – Pass To Pass

-Retracing our route from Aspen back over Independence Pass to the east of the Continental Divide, it was almost 3 p.m. when we were pulling out of Leadville, finally continuing north.
+Retracing our route from Aspen back over Independence Pass to the east of the Continental Divide, it was almost 3 p.m. when we were pulling out of Leadville to continue the drive north.
 Only 12 miles out of Leadville and we traversed Fremont Pass (11,318 feet, 3,450 metres), the fourth Rocky Mountain Continental Divide Pass we’d encountered in 24 hours, a rather tame affair that didn’t detain us very long.
 There was nothing tame about the subsequent 64-mile slog from Fremont Pass to the Berthoud Pass; if felt like it was uphill the whole way to Rocky Mountain Pass number 5.

-At times it seem like every road around here is designated a National Scenic Byway or an All-American Road.
+You’d be forgiven for assuming that every road in this region of the Colorado Rockies is a designated National Scenic Byway or an All-American Road.
 It’s a short 30-mile descent from Berthoud Pass to the town of Granby from where we joined the sixth National Scenic Byway of the wider road trip and where we once again met up with the (now not-so) mighty Colorado River.

 National Scenic Byway #6 – Colorado River Headwaters National Scenic Byway

 A few miles beyond Lake Granby is Grand Lake at the end of the Colorado River Headwaters National Scenic Byway.
-It also marked the entrance to the latest National Park of the road trip, the next All-American Road, & not one but three more high-altitude Rocky Mountain passes.
-We didn’t get to see much of any of that.
+It also marked the entrance to the latest National Park of the road trip, the next All-American Road & not one but three more high-altitude Rocky Mountain passes.
+Unfortunately we didn’t get to see a whole lot of that.